dnlggr/kraken-btc/README.md

 **Tip:** Pass the optional `--dry-run` flag to the `buy` subcommand to test your order without actually placing it.

-For more detailed usage information and documentation run `pulpo help`.
+For more detailed usage information and documentation run `kraken-btc help`.

 ## 🔑 API Credentials